 Please click here to view the current Cruise Schedules of Gibraltar Port.

 Gibraltar Airport has daily scheduled flights to and from London-Heathrow (British Airways), Bristol, London-Gatwick and Manchester (EasyJet).
+BA now also fly from Gatwick.
 Approximate flying time from the UK is 2½ hrs.
 Royal Air Maroc also operate a service between Tangier and Gibraltar twice a week.
 The flying time is 50 minutes.

 Malaga in Spain is the nearest other airport hub with flights from most European cities.
 The distance to Gibraltar is about 120 km, with the transfer time by road about 90 minutes.
 Car hire is available.
 There are also taxis.